Getting ready to buy a dog crate for your pooch?

-Furniture dog crates are crates designed specifically to compliment your home decor.
-These crates are often quite stylish, and tend to get a lot of attention and compliments from visitors.
+Furniture dog crates are crates designed specifically to complement your home decor.
+These crates are often quite stylish and tend to get a lot of attention and compliments from visitors.
 When it comes to unique and cool-looking dog crates, furniture-style crates often fit the bill!

 Most crates in this category double as end tables or coffee tables.
 Not only does this look incredibly cool, but it also saves on space, erasing the need for an additional crate structure in your house.

-There are some downsides – most of these crates are made of wood, and can be easily chewed apart by any dog inclined to use their chompers.
+There are some downsides — most of these crates are made of wood, and can be easily chewed apart by any dog inclined to use his chompers.

 - Very stylish and subtle

 - Many offer top-notch pupper privacy